In order to fully understand how attoparser works, you will first need to know some basic concepts:

 }

-Looking at the code above, note that most attoparser handlers offer different handlers for opening elements and standalone elements, a differentiation that is not easy to achieve using standard SAX parsers.
+Looking at the code above, note that attoparser reports different events for open elements and standalone elements, a differentiation that is not easy to achieve using standard SAX parsers.

 What if we wanted to strip our document of markup tags, leaving only the text?
-We could easily create a handler for this by extending AbstractBasicMarkupAttoHandler:
+We could easily create a handler for this by overriding just the handleText event:

 public String getTagStrippedText() {